 Next are the calves, there is not much emphasis on the calves, yes the heel comes off the ground at the end of the follow-through, however, as the name implies, it’s a follow-through, not a push-through, so no explosive action from the calves.
 Having said that, you should never neglect an area, but you need to be aware of what the focus points are.
 Bodyweight calf raises are great for ankle mobility, so here you kill two birds with one stone.
 Bodyweight or kettlebell squat style get-up is the next thing that is great for ankle mobility, it’s also great for the hips, so we have those covered with one great exercise.
 If you add a kettlebell to the get-up then you have shoulder stabilization and strength covered as well, very early on in the analysis we’ve already discovered that the kettlebell get-up is a great exercise for golfers to include in their training.

 Following is a great video on some get-up variations for exactly that.

-An important part of a firm base and stabilisation are the knees, weak knees will cause issues like instability, not having enough strength to support rotational power generated by the torso and plenty of other issues which will prevent the execution of a good back- and downswing.
-Squats and get-ups when done right are going to be good for the knees, not explosive, not high reps, just quality reps focussing on range and strength.
-The hamstrings play an important part in knee stabilisation, there are plenty of exercises to work the hamstrings, the ham sandwich is a great exercise but very difficult and usually leads to cramps, the next best thing for some dynamic work is the kettlebell swing.
+An important part of a firm base and stabilization are the knees, weak knees will cause issues like instability, not having enough strength to support rotational power generated by the torso, and plenty of other issues that will prevent the execution of a good back- and downswing.
+Squats and get-ups, when done right, are going to be good for the knees, not explosive, not high reps, just quality reps focussing on range and strength.
+The hamstrings play an important part in knee stabilization, there are plenty of exercises to work the hamstrings, the ham sandwich is a great exercise but very difficult and usually leads to cramps, the next best thing for some dynamic work is the kettlebell swing.

 The following video costs maybe $3 or so to watch on Youtube, but it’s the best couple of bucks you’ve ever spend for 40 minutes of fine details on the kettlebell swing with voice-over.